tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     2. Chemiosmosis

-		> Producing ATP from a
+		> Producing ATP from a proton gradient

     3. Reactants and products

+		> Basically opposites, except the input energy for photosynthesis is light, when the output energy for respiration is A

     4. Functions

     5. Electron carriers